objval/caption-craft-api/UNDERSTANDING.md

     4. Uses **FFmpeg** to burn the subtitles directly onto the video stream, creating a new video file.
     5. Uploads the final, subtitled video to **Cloudinary**.
     6. Updates the video record with the `final_video_cloudinary_id` and sets the status to `complete`.
 This change is pushed to the frontend via **Supabase Realtime**.
+    7.  **Error Handling:** If any step fails, the video's status is set to `failed`, and the `job_error_message` field in the `videos` table is populated with the error details.
-    7. Cleans up the temporary subtitle and video files.
+    8. Cleans up the temporary subtitle and video files.

 ### 4.3. `cleanup-queue`